 Norse

-he sun was reborn at the winter solstice.
+The Vikings believed the sun was reborn at the winter solstice.
 They celebrated with a twelve-day Yuletide festival throughout which they burned the massive truck of an oak tree.
 But Norsemen particularly revered the mistletoe that grew on that mighty oak.
 According to their mythology, mistletoe could resurrect the dead.
 It also was a symbol of peace.
 To encounter an enemy beneath a tree upon which mistletoe grew was the equivalent of meeting under a white flag.

 Celt